 In general, equal pay issues may arise in an organisation if that organisation pays men and women at different rates for doing the same work or work of equal value.
 The Burhill Group of companies do not differentiate between rates of pay for employees working within job roles based on the gender of the employees working within those roles.
 The concept of the Gender Pay Gap a much broader concept which compares the average earnings of men and women regardless of their role within an organisation.

 The difference is expressed as the percentage difference between men and women.
-This year’s figures are calculated on a total of 752 paid staff with the ratio between men and women at 62:38, last year’s total was 638 with a ratio of 66:34.
+This years figures are calculated on a total of 817 staff with the ratio between men & women at 57:43, last years total was 752 staff with a ratio of 62:38.

 Gender Pay Reporting requires our organisation to make calculations and disclose relevant information based on employee gender.
 In accordance with this requirement the gender pay data information below has been calculated based on the information held on our human resources and payroll records:

 Gender Pay data based on April 2019 payroll information

 Women’s hourly rate (mean) is 16.6% lower than men